top of page

 The second menu is from a week later and confirms large amounts of Christmas ‘leftovers’ reappeared at the royal table to kickstart the New Year in 1895.

 The table for the Royal Christmas lunch and dinner always featured the very best produce courtesy of royal families from across Europe.
-The boar’s head was usually a gift from either the Emperor of Germany or the King of Saxony while the Tsar of Russia sent some imperial sturgeons.
+The wild boar’s head was usually a gift from either the German Emperor, the King of Saxony or the Duke Coburg; while the Tsar of Russia sent some imperial sturgeons.

 The Grand Duke of Mecklenburg-Schwerin would send the finest terrine of Pâté de Foie Gras, which was encased in pastry to look like a giant pork pie, and the Emperor of Austria would send a dozen bottles of Tokay wine from his personal vineyards.